Observing the launch of an Eddington wind in the luminous Seyfert galaxy PG1211+143

-Independent support for the new high velocity outflow is provided by a similar examination of the RGS data from orbit 2670, where a comparison with the mean 2014 spectrum (P16b) again reveals additional soft x-ray absorption specific to orbit 2670.
-Modelling with a photionized absorber, as in P16b, finds a soft x-ray absorber with column density N$_{H}$ = (9.5$\pm$3.0)$\times10^{21}$cm$^{-2}$ and ionisation parameter log$\xi \sim$ 0.8.
+Independent support for the new high velocity outflow is provided by a similar examination of the RGS data from orbit 2670, where a comparison with the mean 2014 spectrum (P16b) again reveals additional soft X-ray absorption specific to orbit 2670, at a redshift of 0.183$\pm$0.003, with column density N$_{H}$ = (9.5$\pm$3.0)$\times10^{21}$cm$^{-2}$ and ionisation parameter log$\xi\sim$0.8.
 The additional absorber provides a good spectral fit to the orbit 2670 RGS data, with $\Delta \chi^{2}$ of 12/3 and null probability of 7$\times10^{-3}$.

-Figure 4 shows an array of soft x-ray absorption lines specific to orbit 2670, identified with resonance transitions in OVII, OVIII, NVII and CVI, with a common blueshift $\sim$ 0.185$\pm$0.006, corresponding to an outflow velocity v$\sim$0.265$\pm$0.005c.
-The lower ionization parameter and column density (compared with the pn data) again indicate higher density matter embedded in the primary (high column) highly-ionized flow.
+Figure 4 shows an array of soft X-ray absorption lines specific to orbit 2670, identified with resonance transitions in OVII, OVIII, NVII and CVI, with a common blueshift $\sim$ 0.185$\pm$0.006, corresponding to an outflow velocity v$\sim$0.265$\pm$0.005c.
+The lower ionization parameter and column density (compared with the pn data) indicate higher density matter probably embedded in the primary (high column) highly-ionized flow.